felixg97/open-campus-object-detection/README.md

 # open-campus-object-detection

-To run the application.
-Use:
+To run the application use:

 ```properties
 python main.py